FadyKhalil/EmbeddedLinux/7-BuildRoot/README.md

 In the configuration, configure the following **requirement**:

 - [ ]  Init procecss to **System V** or **System D** or **Busybox init**

+`In case of using systemD increase the root file system size from build root configuartion`

 - [ ]  Change **system host**
 - [ ] Change **system banner**
 - [ ]  Appy **root password**